Do Plasma Cutters Need Compressed Air? PSI, CFM & Setup Guide

 Is a 6 gallon air compressor enough for a plasma cutter?

 Generally, no. A 6-gallon compressor lacks the tank capacity to sustain the required 4–8 CFM for more than a few seconds.
-This leads to rapid cycling, pressure drops that extinguish the arc, and poor cut quality.
+This leads to rapid cycling, pressure drops that kill the arc, and poor cut quality.
 A minimum of 20–30 gallons is recommended.

 What size air compressor do I need for the Titanium Plasma 65?